oss2019/naarad/README.md

 Once in the virtual environment, use the command `pipenv install PACKAGE_NAME1 PACKAGE_NAME2` to install new packages.

 **NOTE:** Do not install packages without pipenv.
 We will not be supporting requirements.txt standard.

+#### For Windows

+[Download](https://www.seleniumhq.org/download/) the web driver according to version/type of your browser.
+Make sure that EXE file downloaded is inside the the project folder.
+In your development environment you can run the py file.

 ## Schedule